The 12 Hallmarks of Aging in Dogs, Explained

-• Methimazole is a standard hyperthyroidism treatment cats use to lower thyroid hormone production, usually with lifelong monitoring and dose adjustments guided by lab work.
+- Methimazole is the standard hyperthyroidism treatment for cats, lowering thyroid hormone production with lifelong monitoring and lab-guided dose changes.

-• Common methimazole side effects cats experience include vomiting, decreased appetite, and facial itching; blood count changes can also occur, so labs matter (Unknown, 2020).
+- Common side effects include vomiting, decreased appetite, and facial itching; blood-count changes can occur, which is why routine labs are not optional (Unknown, 2020).

-• Rechecks (often around 2–4 weeks after starting or changing therapy, then ongoing) help confirm thyroid control and reveal kidney changes early.
+- Rechecks (often around 2-4 weeks after starting or changing, then ongoing) confirm thyroid control and reveal kidney changes early (Sartor, 2004).

 What Methimazole Is and Why Cats Are Prescribed It